 Unfortunately for Assulin, his career never really kicked on from there.
 He moved to Manchester City without having made a first-team appearance for Barca and ended up making his senior professional debut in the Championship while on loan at Brighton.

-From there, Assulin became a journeyman, turning out mostly in the Spanish second tier, with spells in Israel, Kazakhstan alongside Andrey Arshavin and Romania.
-He’s now playing for Crema in Italy’s Serie D.
+From there, Assulin became a journeyman, turning out mostly in the Spanish second tier, with spells in Israel, Kazakhstan alongside Andrey Arshavin and Romania before seemingly ending his career at the age of 30 playing for Crema in Italy’s Serie D.